CHBHR/TodoList_Remastered/README.md

 Code coverage was analyzed using PHPUnit and the HTML report.

-The different issues can be found on the old Github repository.
+The different issues can be found on the old Github repository (https://github.com/CHBHR/TodoList/issues?q=is%3Aissue).
+They are the same used for the updated project.

 All the documentation can be consulted here.